eyalhaimovich/Android-Heads-Up/README.md

     NEXT TIME:
-    Clear categories and right/wrong values after in-game done -- DONE Change LiveData list from Ints to Strings
-    Add ending screen with scores
+    Clear categories and right/wrong values after in-game done -- DONE Change LiveData list from Ints to Strings --DONE Add ending screen with scores
     Add & implement word dictionaries for categories

 ### Week4
+    added dictionary to view model with empty list of string added title screen and transition changes
+    limit the number of selected category to 1

+    NEXT TIME:
+    add words to empty list
+    Add ending screen with score and a return to main menu improve title to main menu transition (Adding Animation)